Home / Miles & Points / Avios Points Explained: How the British Airways Rewards System Works

-Avios are airline loyalty points used by several major airlines, including British Airways, Iberia, Aer Lingus, Vueling, Finnair and Qatar Airways.
-Travellers earn Avios through flights, credit cards and partner spending, then redeem them for reward flights, cabin upgrades, hotels, car hire and travel experiences.
+Avios are a shared airline loyalty currency used by several major carriers, including British Airways, Iberia, Aer Lingus, Vueling, Finnair and Qatar Airways.
+Travellers earn Avios through flights, credit cards and partner spending, then redeem them for reward flights, upgrades, hotels, car hire and travel experiences.

 Who Uses Avios?